H&R HEALTHCARE SCHOOL

 WHY BECOME A CNA?

 There are plenty of good reasons to consider becoming a CNA.
 It’s the fastest way to become a professional member of the healthcare team; no college is required.
 You can complete a CNA training program in 6-10 weeks, and start your new profession immediately.

 Training is affordable.
-Our Nursing Assistant Training Program (NATP) cost is $1,500, plus about $200 for the certification process.
+Our Nursing Assistant Training Program (NATP) cost is $1,800, plus a $100 non-refundable registration fee.
 It can also be FREE!
 Because the demand for CNAs is great, some nursing homes and skilled care facilities offer tuition reimbursement, paid employment during training, or free CNA classes in exchange for a commitment to work after completing the courses.

 Good news!
 According to the Bureau of Labor Statistics (BLS) job growth for CNAs is expected to be 18% through 2024.
 Compare that to the normal growth rate of 7% for other occupations.
 About 270,000 new CNAs will be needed to fill the job postings!

 As the Baby Boomer generation gets older, the need for more medical services, including assistance with daily activities and round-the-clock care, is going to climb steadily.
 Opportunities in different settings, such as with home health and private duty agencies, will expand.